brian6484/CSKnowledge/Operating System/Linux/Boot process.md

 is working correctly.
 It also scans bootable devices (like Hard drive, SSD) for **bootloader**

 2) Bootloader
+Bootloader is small computer program that is executed by system's firmware.
+Firmware is software embedded directly into a piece of hardware to provide **low-level control** for the device.
+Its like **software for hardware** like a microchip.

 Bootloader's task is to load OS kernel, which controls all programs and allocates and manages memory, into memory.
 It passes boot parameters like root filesystem, init process, etc